lliutianc/gan-flow/README.md

 `requirements.txt` contains the full list.

+Our experiments of [FFJORD](https://github.com/rtqichen/ffjord) and [Gaussianization Flows](https://github.com/chenlin9/Gaussianization_Flows) are based on existed repos, more detailed requirements can be found there.

 ## Usage

 Different scripts are provided for different models.
 The dataset: unimodal/multimodal can be specified with args `gu_num`.
 Details of `args` are provided within the script.
 Only some important args are explained here.
 We use 50,000 iterations and batch size 2,048 by default.